joshgerdes/jekyll-uno/_posts/2016-03-11-from-california-to-california-by-way-of-tokyo.md

 This resolver is definitely not located in Tokyo, it is just a few hops away from me in San Jose, California.
 My first thought was that Amazon must be making a mistake here, surely you would not want to route traffic from a resolver in California across the ocean and then back again.
 At this point I decided to open a support ticket with AWS to report this issue.

 ### Why does Level3 behave like this?
 At this point I am still convinced that this is a just a Cloudfront bug.
-Even without edns support they can see that the resolver is located in San Jose, CA. The solution is simple, they should be routing my traffic to the POP with the lowest latency to the resolver in San Jose, CA. This is where I was wrong!
+Even without edns support Amazon can see that the resolver is located in San Jose, CA. The solution is simple, they should be routing my traffic to the POP with the lowest latency to the resolver in San Jose, CA. This is where I was wrong!

 Amazon support tells me that this is actually the correct behavior because most clients from this resolver are located in Toyko.
 This makes no sense at all and don't buy it, is AWS lying to me!?
 A kind Cloudfront engineer hopped on the phone with me after I inquired for a technical explanation for this crazy behavior.